michaelszhang/6.854-final-project/README.md

  Done in collaboration with Jerry Mao and George Tang.

- ## Algorithms for fast selction on heap data structures.
+ ## Algorithms for fast selection on heap data structures.

  Paper avalible [here](paper.pdf).